Jump Financial LLC Sells 9,525 Shares of salesforce.com, inc. (NYSE:CRM)

-Jump Financial LLC decreased its holdings in shares of salesforce.com, inc. (NYSE:CRM) by 56.4% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 7,366 shares of the CRM provider’s stock after selling 9,525 shares during the period.
-Jump Financial LLC’s holdings in salesforce.com were worth $1,799,000 at the end of the most recent reporting period.
+Jump Financial LLC lessened its stake in shares of salesforce.com, inc. (NYSE:CRM) by 56.4% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 7,366 shares of the CRM provider’s stock after selling 9,525 shares during the period.
+Jump Financial LLC’s holdings in salesforce.com were worth $1,799,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also added to or reduced their stakes in CRM.
-Atlas Private Wealth Advisors raised its position in salesforce.com by 115.3% during the 2nd quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock valued at $31,000 after purchasing an additional 68 shares during the last quarter.
-First PREMIER Bank purchased a new position in shares of salesforce.com during the 2nd quarter worth approximately $32,000.
-Providence Capital Advisors LLC grew its holdings in shares of salesforce.com by 87.2% during the 1st quarter.
-Providence Capital Advisors LLC now owns 161 shares of the CRM provider’s stock worth $34,000 after acquiring an additional 75 shares during the period.
-Wagner Wealth Management LLC purchased a new position in shares of salesforce.com during the 1st quarter worth approximately $36,000.
-Finally, Duncker Streett & Co.
-Inc. grew its holdings in shares of salesforce.com by 35.8% during the 2nd quarter.
-Duncker Streett & Co.
-Inc. now owns 163 shares of the CRM provider’s stock worth $40,000 after acquiring an additional 43 shares during the period.
-77.33% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors also recently bought and sold shares of the company.
+Clearbridge Investments LLC raised its stake in shares of salesforce.com by 4.1% during the second quarter.
+Clearbridge Investments LLC now owns 6,699,950 shares of the CRM provider’s stock valued at $1,636,597,000 after acquiring an additional 261,748 shares in the last quarter.
+Philadelphia Trust Co. raised its stake in salesforce.com by 2.2% in the second quarter.
+Philadelphia Trust Co. now owns 14,585 shares of the CRM provider’s stock worth $3,563,000 after buying an additional 310 shares in the last quarter.
+Stifel Financial Corp raised its stake in salesforce.com by 7.4% in the second quarter.
+Stifel Financial Corp now owns 1,410,119 shares of the CRM provider’s stock worth $344,449,000 after buying an additional 97,731 shares in the last quarter.
+Moneta Group Investment Advisors LLC raised its stake in salesforce.com by 26.8% in the second quarter.
+Moneta Group Investment Advisors LLC now owns 8,847 shares of the CRM provider’s stock worth $2,161,000 after buying an additional 1,871 shares in the last quarter.
+Finally, Wills Financial Group Inc. raised its stake in salesforce.com by 1.4% in the second quarter.
+Wills Financial Group Inc. now owns 4,354 shares of the CRM provider’s stock worth $1,063,000 after buying an additional 62 shares in the last quarter.
+77.33% of the stock is owned by hedge funds and other institutional investors.

-A number of research analysts have weighed in on CRM shares.
-Bank of America upped their target price on salesforce.com from $300.00 to $320.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
-Societe Generale upped their price target on salesforce.com from $290.00 to $321.00 and gave the stock a “buy” rating in a research note on Friday, August 27th.
-The Goldman Sachs Group set a $350.00 price target on salesforce.com in a research note on Wednesday, September 1st.
-Wolfe Research upped their price target on salesforce.com from $290.00 to $300.00 and gave the stock an “outperform” rating in a research note on Thursday, August 26th.
-Finally, Oppenheimer upped their price target on salesforce.com from $290.00 to $310.00 and gave the stock an “outperform” rating in a research note on Friday, September 24th.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating, thirty-three have given a buy rating and two have assigned a strong buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of “Buy” and an average price target of $311.27.
+CRM has been the subject of a number of recent research reports.
+Morgan Stanley boosted their price objective on shares of salesforce.com from $305.00 to $345.00 and gave the stock an “overweight” rating in a research note on Friday, September 24th.
+Monness Crespi & Hardt boosted their price objective on shares of salesforce.com from $300.00 to $328.00 and gave the stock a “buy” rating in a research note on Friday, September 24th.
+Oppenheimer boosted their price objective on shares of salesforce.com from $290.00 to $310.00 and gave the stock an “outperform” rating in a research note on Friday, September 24th.
+Cowen reaffirmed a “buy” rating and issued a $325.00 price target on shares of salesforce.com in a report on Friday, September 24th.
+Finally, Roth Capital lifted their price target on shares of salesforce.com from $200.00 to $242.00 and gave the stock a “neutral” rating in a report on Thursday, August 26th.
+One analyst has rated the stock with a sell rating, seven have given a hold rating, thirty-three have given a buy rating and two have issued a strong buy rating to the stock.
+Based on data from MarketBeat, salesforce.com has an average rating of “Buy” and a consensus price target of $311.27.

-salesforce.com (NYSE:CRM) last issued its quarterly earnings data on Tuesday, August 24th.
-The CRM provider reported $1.48 EPS for the quarter, topping analysts’ consensus estimates of $0.92 by $0.56.
-The company had revenue of $6.34 billion during the quarter, compared to the consensus estimate of $6.25 billion. salesforce.com had a net margin of 9.99% and a return on equity of 7.15%. salesforce.com’s revenue for the quarter was up 23.1% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.44 earnings per share.
-On average, sell-side analysts expect that salesforce.com, inc. will post 2.09 EPS for the current year.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.